 What is a Servo Motor?

-Self-Contained Electric Devices that Rotate or PushServo motors can be used in many ways from helping your robots walk to moving remote-controlled boats or cars.
+Self-Contained Electric Devices that Rotate or PushServo motors can be used in many ways from helping your robots walk, to moving remote-controlled boats, or cars.
 Servos range in size from miniature for small projects to larger sizes for industrial purposes.
 Servos are constructed from these basic parts; a motor and a potentiometer that are connected to the output shaft and a control board.
 The output shaft can be positioned to specific angular positions by sending the servo a coded signal.
 Servos are used in radio controlled airplanes to position control surfaces like the elevators and rudders.
-The motors are small, have built in control circuitry and have good power for their size.
+The motors are small, have built in control circuitry and have good torque for their size.

 Continuous Rotation Servo MotorsThese are servo motors that have been built specifically for continuous rotation, making it an easy way to get your robot moving.
 They feature two ball bearings on the output shaft for reduced friction and easy access to the rest-point adjustment potentiometer.

 - Creating grippers or other mechanisms for small robots

 - Moving control surfaces on small model aircraft

 Jameco carries:Hitec RCD USA